GlorytoAlmightyGod/let_me_SEE_freely/README.md

+what if,
+what if,
+what if i that truth i know is not true?
+...tatatata...

-# not required to sharpen the pencil?
+not required to sharpen the pencil?
+# README_for_my_sorrowfull_self

 PROOF(the_why_it_MUST_be_true) is what rules; use examples to eradicate blindness.
     1. **create a proposition** which is free from the defect of having much exceptions.